Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should do your own research before making any decision.
+This is not financial or investment advice, because we do not know your personal situation and every buyer should do their own research before buying property in Kotor.

 Is it smart to buy now in Kotor, or should I wait as of 2026?